John Hessler, FRGS

 Applied Mathematician, Geographic Information Systems Scientist, and Professor in Baltimore, MD.

-When not climbing in the Alps or racing a carbon fiber Cervélo, I am an applied mathematician, Geographic Information Systems (GIS) scientist, and lecturer at Johns Hopkins University, specializing in modeling the transmission of zoonotic diseases and the movement of their animal hosts.
+When not climbing in the Alps or racing a carbon fiber Cervélo, I am an applied mathematician, Geographic Information Systems (GIS) scientist, and lecturer at Johns Hopkins University, specializing in modeling and mapping the transmission of zoonotic diseases and the movement of their animal hosts.

-The author or editor of more than one hundred articles and books, including the New York Times bestseller, MAP: Exploring the World, I am now trying to turn a mess of mathematical course notes into the forthcoming book, Lectures on Mereotopology and the Ontological Foundations of Geographic Information Science.
+The author or editor of more than one hundred articles and books, including the New York Times bestseller, MAP: Exploring the World, I am now trying to turn a mess of mathematical notes into the book, Lectures on Mereotopology and the Ontological Foundations of Geographic Information Science.

 A Fellow of the Royal Geographical Society, I find being close to the gentle hum of supercomputers, pondering the complex labyrinths of renormalization group theory, and exploring the philosophical knots of evolutionary algorithms, strangely comforting.